emacs-exordium/exordium/README.md

 ### Start rdm

-Rtags (see https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" to maintain an in-memory index, and a command-line client called "rc".
+Rtags (see https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" that maintain an in-memory index, and a command-line client called "rc".
 Rtag uses a single index for all symbols, but it allows for loading and unloading projects individually.